You Are Here

 Other media elements include a loop of historic home movies and an interactive time clock where visitors can “punch in” for work and learn a bit about Cincinnati workers.

-Mural Studio and Cincinnati Counts were developed in collaboration with Ideum.
+Mural Studio and Cincinnati Counts developed in collaboration with Ideum.

 Exhibit development, design, and fabrication: Science Museum of Minnesota.